 Original Issue Discount.
-If the Republic issues debt securities at a discount from their stated redemption price at maturity (as defined below), and the discount is equal to or more than the product of one-fourth of one percent (0.25 percent) of the stated redemption price at maturity of such debt securities multiplied by the number of full years to their maturity (the "de minimis threshold"), such debt securities will be "Original Issue Discount Debt Securities The difference between the issue price and the stated redemption price at maturity of such debt securities is sold to the public (i.e., excluding sales of the debt securities to underwriters, placement agents, wholesalers, or similar persons).
-The "stated redemption price at maturity" will include all paymen under a debt security other than payments of qualified stated interest.
-The term "qualified stated interest" generally means stated interest that unconditionally payable in cash or property (other than debt instruments issued by the Republic) at least annually during the entire term of the debt securities at a single fixed interest rate or, subject to certain conditions, based on one or more interest indices.
-If you hold an Original Issue Discount Debt Security you generally must include OID in ordinary gross income for U.S. federal income tax purposes as it accrues, in advance of the receipt of cas attributable to that income.
+If the Republic issues debt securities at a discount from their stated redemption price at maturity (as defined below), and the discount is equal to or more than the product of one-fourth of one percent (0.25 percent) of the stated redemption price at maturity of such debt securities multiplied by the number of full years to their maturity (the "de minimis threshold"), such debt securities will be "Original Issue Discount Debt Securities The difference between the issue price and the stated redemption price at maturity of such debt securities will be the "original issue discount" ("OID").
+The "issue price" of a debt security will be the first price at which a substantial amount of the debt securities is sold to the public (i.e., excluding sales of the debt securities to underwriters, placement agents, wholesalers, or similar persons).
+The "stated redemption price at maturity" will include all payment under a debt security other than payments of qualified stated interest.
+The term "qualified stated interest" generally means stated interest that unconditionally payable in cash or property (other than debt instruments issued by the Republic) at least annually during the entire term of the debt security at a single fixed interest rate or, subject to certain conditions, based on one or more interest indices.
+If you hold an Original Issue Discount Debt Security you generally must include OID in ordinary gross income for U.S. federal income tax purposes as it accrues, in advance of the receipt of case attributable to that income.

-In general, if you are the holder of an Original Issue Discount Debt Security, regardless of whether you use the cash or the accrual method of ta accounting, you will be required to include in ordinary gross income the sum of the "daily portions" of OID on the debt security for all days during th taxable year that you own the debt security.
-The daily portions of OID on an Original Issue Discount Debt Security are determined by allocating to ead day in any accrual period a ratable portion of the OID allocable to that accrual period.
-Accrual periods may be any length and may vary in length over th term of an Original Issue Discount Debt Security, provided that no accrual period is longer than one year and each scheduled payment of principal orienterest occurs on either the final day or the first day of an accrual period.
-If you are the initial holder, the amount of OID on an Original Issue Discound Debt Security allocable to each accrual period is determined by (a) multiplying the "adjusted issue price" (as defined below) of the Original Issue Discound Debt Security at the beginning of the accrual period by its yield to maturity (appropriately adjusted to reflect the length of the accrual period) ar (b) subtracting from that product the amount (if any) of qualified stated interest allocable to that accrual period.
+In general, if you are the holder of an Original Issue Discount Debt Security, regardless of whether you use the cash or the accrual method of ta accounting, you will be required to include in ordinary gross income the sum of the "daily portions" of OID on the debt security for all days during the taxable year that you own the debt security.
+The daily portions of OID on an Original Issue Discount Debt Security are determined by allocating to each day in any accrual period a ratable portion of the OID allocable to that accrual period.
+Accrual periods may be any length and may vary in length over the term of an Original Issue Discount Debt Security, provided that no accrual period is longer than one year and each scheduled payment of principal interest occurs on either the final day or the first day of an accrual period.
+If you are the initial holder, the amount of OID on an Original Issue Discound Debt Security allocable to each accrual period is determined by (a) multiplying the "adjusted issue price" (as defined below) of the Original Issue Discound Debt Security at the beginning of the accrual period by its yield to maturity (appropriately adjusted to reflect the length of the accrual period) are (b) subtracting from that product the amount (if any) of qualified stated interest allocable to that accrual period.
 The "yield to maturity" of a debt security the discount rate that causes the present value of all payments on the debt security as of its original issue date to equal the issue price of the debt security.
-The "adjusted issue price" of an Original Issue Discount Debt Security at the beginning of an Original Issue Discount Debt Security at the beginning of any accrual period of all payments on the debt security as of its original issue date to equal the issue price of the debt security the discount rate that causes the present value of all payments on the debt security as of its original issue date to equal the issue price of the debt security (generally including accrued interest, if any) and the amount
+The "adjusted issue price" of an Original Issue Discount Debt Security at the beginning of any accrual periods, reduced by the amount of all payments other the payments of qualified stated interest (if any) and the amount of OID allocable to all prior accrual periods.
+As a result of this "constant yield" method including OID in income, the amounts includible in income by you in respect of an Original Issue Discount Debt